Civil Air Patrol: Senior members

 Senior members are provided with an optional Senior Member Professional Development program and are encouraged to progress within it.
 The professional development program consists of five levels, corresponding with grades from second lieutenant to lieutenant colonel.
-Each level of development has components of leadership training, corporate familiarization and aerospace education, as well as professional development within chosen "Specialty Tracks".
+Each level of development has components of leadership training, corporate familiarization and aerospace education, and also professional development within chosen "Specialty Tracks".
 There are many Specialty Tracks and they are designed both to support the organization and to provide opportunities for senior members to take advantage of skills they have from their private lives.

 Available Specialty Tracks include Logistics, Communications, Cadet Programs, Public Affairs, Legal, Administration, Emergency Services, Finance, and many more.
-Additionally, senior members with specific civilian professional qualifications may be awarded grades on the basis of their professional qualifications.
+Additionally, senior members with specific civilian professional qualifications may be awarded grades based on their professional qualifications.
 Examples include FAA Certified Flight Instructors, Certified Ground Instructors, attorneys, medical professionals, Certified Public Accountants, clergy, and licensed educators or administrators who are often promoted directly to second lieutenant, first lieutenant or captain, after completion of Level 2, Part one of Senior Member training.
 Additional promotion may be available after one year time in grade.

 In 2020, Civil Air Patrol introduced a new senior professional development program called Volunteer University.
-The Volunteer University provides education and training to CAP senior members through modules and instruction, replacing the previous system including the: Officer Basic Course, Squadron Leadership School, Region Staff College, and National Staff College.
+Volunteer University provides education and training to CAP senior members through modules and instruction, replacing the previous system including the: Officer Basic Course, Squadron Leadership School, Region Staff College, and National Staff College.

+During the tenure of CAP Chief Master Sgt.
+Todd H. Parsons, the Civil Air Patrol added a new insignia for the position of National Command Chief of the Civil Air Patrol.
+It is similar to the US Air Force Command Master Chief stripes, but with the USAF star replaced with the CAP Propeller.
+Unlike all the other senior CAP enlisted rank insignia, it does not contain the letters CAP in between the upper and lower chevrons, but has a single white star.

-The Civil Air Patrol University senior member professional development awards recognize those members who have dedicated themselves to leadership and personal development in the CAP.
+The Civil Air Patrol University senior member professional development awards recognize those members who have dedicated themselves to leadership and personal development in CAP.
 These awards include: